By U.S. Army Operational Test Command Public Affairs

 About the U.S. Army Operational Test Command:

-Operational testing began Oct.
-1, 1969, and as the Army’s only independent operational tester, OTC is celebrating “50 Years of Operational Testing.”
-The unit enlists the “Total Army” (Active, National Guard, and Reserve) when testing Army, joint, and multi-service warfighting systems in realistic operational environments, using typical Soldiers to determine whether the systems are effective, suitable, and survivable.
-OTC is required by public law to test major systems before they are fielded to its ultimate customer – the American Soldier.
+As the Army’s only independent operational tester, the Fort Hood (Now designated Fort Cavazos), Texas-based USAOTC tests Army, joint, and multi-service warfighting systems in realistic operational environments, using typical Soldiers to determine whether the systems are effective, suitable, and survivable.
+USA OTC is required by public law to test major systems before they are fielded to its ultimate customer — the American Soldier.